JetBrains/amper/docs/FAQ.md

 ### Is Amper a brand-new build tool from JetBrains?

-Yes, Amper is a project configuration and build tool with a focus on user experience and IDE support.
+Yes, Amper is a new build tool with a focus on user experience and IDE support.

 ### Do you plan to support only Kotlin?